jaybarbhaiya/animal-napi-module/README.md

 - Clone the repo
 - Execute `npm i` in the directory where the repo is cloned.
 This build the project

-> Incase of errors please refer to the link above in the `Prerequisites` section.
+> Incase of errors, please refer to the `Prerequisites` section from the above link.

 - Execute `npm test` to validate that the build was successful.